-Not only did Harris mimic Hallinan’s marijuana policies; she also replicated his reforms.
-As district attorney, Harris created a program called, “Back on Track,” which enabled first time drug offenders to avoid prison if they pursued a high school diploma.
+As DA, Harris even instituted drug diversion programs — and began positioning herself as a pioneering reformer (despite her earlier tough-on-crime rhetoric.)
+As district attorney, she launched a program called “Back on Track,” which enabled first–time drug offenders to avoid prison if they pursued a high school diploma. ”

 The program became a fixture of Harris’ legacy as DA.
 It also inspired her book Smart on Crime, which she published just as she began her campaign for AG.
 In the book, Harris notes the importance of not just using the physical, often blunt, and rarely forgiving power of the state when dealing with crime, but of being reform-minded as well.

 But “Back on Track” failed to break new ground.
 Susan Breall, a San Francisco Superior Court judge and former prosecutor, recently told Fred Gardner, who now writes for the Anderson Valley Advertiser, that Harris’ Back on Track program was really just a knockoff of Terrence Hallinan’s ‘Streets to School’ program.